OfficeDev/office-js-docs-pr.pt-br/docs/reference/requirement-sets/onenote-api-requirement-sets.md

 ## <a name="onenote-javascript-api-11"></a>OneNote JavaScript API 1.1

-A OneNote JavaScript API 1.1 é a primeira versão da API.
-Para obter mais detalhes sobre a API, confira o artigo [Visão geral da programação da API JavaScript do OneNote](../../onenote/onenote-add-ins-programming-overview.md).
+A API JavaScript do OneNote 1.1 é a primeira versão da API.
+Para obter detalhes sobre a API, confira a [visão geral da programação da API JavaScript do OneNote](../../onenote/onenote-add-ins-programming-overview.md).

 ## <a name="runtime-requirement-support-check"></a>Verificação do suporte a requisitos de tempo de execução